Bilingual virtual assistants for US small businesses.

 The bilingual VA category exists because US Hispanic-customer-facing businesses — real estate, property management, insurance, home services — have a 5-minute-response-window problem with Spanish-speaking inbound leads.
 English-only VA agencies can't catch the Spanish lead.
 Bilingual VAs can.
 The category is structurally distinct from generic offshore VA agencies (English-only or English-second-language) and from on-shore US-based answering services (priced at 3-5× the bilingual-VA rate).

-40M+ US households speak Spanish at home.
+44.9 million US Spanish speakers.
 That's the wedge.

-40 million-plus US households speak Spanish at home (US Census, 2020 ACS).
-Concentrated in Florida, Texas, California — but present in measurable share in every state.
+44.9 million people in the United States speak Spanish at home (US Census Bureau, 2024 ACS).
+Concentrated in California, Florida, Texas, but present in measurable share in every state.
 The bilingual-VA category exists because this market math is structurally non-trivial AND most VA agencies don't address it.

 Property management.
 Hispanic-tenant share drives maintenance calls, rent reminders, lease renewal inquiries.
 English-only VAs lose those calls — the work order sits, the tenant feels unheard, the renewal conversation six months later starts from a worse place.